 Winter comes to Kitten’s world, and the little calico leaves her cozy home for an afternoon of exploration and discovery.
 Kitten learns that even on a frosty day, animal life flourishes: a squirrel forages, an otter goes fishing and a woodpecker taps the side of a bare-limbed tree.
 At the same time, readers discover that for many animals, winter is a time of rest.
 Softly, Kitten treads past a burrowing turtle, a napping beaver, and a hibernating bear.
 Told in rhyming couplets, Kitten’s Winter is a perfect introduction to animal behavior and habitats.
 And its sumptuous, mixed-media illustrations make it ideal for beginning and pre-readers, who will delight in spotting all the different details of the season. [a simple picture book for ages 2 and up]

 It was very interesting.

-2. When Dinos Dawned, Mammals Got Munched, & Pterosarus Took Flight: A Cartoon Prehistory of Life in the Triassic by Hannah Bonner
+2. When Dinos Dawned, Mammals Got Munched, and Pterosaurs Took Flight: A Cartoon PreHistory of Life in the Triassic (National Geographic Kids) by Hannah Bonner

 In the style of WHEN BUGS WERE BIG and WHEN FISH GOT FEET this book discusses all the exciting developments of the Triassic Age, from the recovery of the planet from the most deadly mass extinction ever, to the first appearance of the dinosaurs.
 We also get to meet the first mammals, the first pterosaurs (flying reptiles), the first frogs, a host of predatory marine reptiles, early turtles, and the first coral reefs.
 With the books’ signature blend of humor and clearly presented information, cartoon illustrations help keep the fact-filled material extra fun. [a non-fiction book full of factoids for ages 3 and up]